Thomas Bryant: Denver Nuggets (2023)

 On February 9, 2023, Bryant was traded to the Denver Nuggets in a four-team trade involving the Los Angeles Clippers and Orlando Magic.
 The Nuggets defeated the Miami Heat in the NBA Finals in five games to give Bryant his first NBA championship.

 Miami Heat (2023–2024)

-On July 2, 2023, Bryant signed a reported 2-year, $5.4 million contract with the Miami Heat and on July 3, 2024, he re-signed with the Heat.
+On July 2, 2023, Bryant signed a reported two-year, $5.4 million contract with the Miami Heat and on July 3, 2024, he re-signed with the Heat.

 Indiana Pacers (2024–2025)

 On December 15, 2024, Bryant was traded to the Indiana Pacers in exchange for the right to swap second-round picks in the 2031 NBA draft.
+With the Pacers, he reached the 2025 NBA Finals, losing to the Oklahoma City Thunder in seven games.

-Cleveland Cavaliers (2025-present)
+Cleveland Cavaliers (2025–present)

-On September 23, 2025, Bryant signed a 1-year contract with the Cleveland Cavaliers.
+On September 23, 2025, Bryant signed a one-year contract with the Cleveland Cavaliers.
+He made 60 appearances (including one start) for Cleveland during the 2025–26 season, recording averages of 6.2 points and 3.4 rebounds.

+On June 29, 2026, Bryant re-signed with the Cavaliers on a one-year, $3.5 million contract.